 3:30 -6:30PM // Free Time

-Get a tour of the garden and taste the wines from the onsite vineyard.
+Get a taste of the wines from the onsite vineyard

 7:00 PM // FARM-TO-TABLE Dinner

 Indulge in a family-style meal in the vineyards